gayathri2647/Wallet-Genie/README.md

 3. Set up Firebase:
 - Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
-- Download the service account key and save as `firebase_key.json`
+- Download the service account key and save as `firebase_key.json` (use `firebase_key.example.json` as a template)
+- **IMPORTANT**: Never commit your actual Firebase credentials to a public repository!
 - For local development:
   - Copy `.env.example` to `.env` and fill in your Firebase configuration, OR
   - Create `.streamlit/secrets.toml` with your Firebase credentials (see `secrets.toml.example`)